Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Want to see all the environment variables?:
 printenv

-# Next, we'll add some commands to .bashrc so important values are loaded as
+# Okay, enough about that.
+Next, we'll add some commands to .bashrc so important values are loaded as
 # environment variables every time we log in.
 ```